 Display the size and class (type) of all variables in the current scope.

-debug>> prompt, but the results are
+debug>> prompt, the

-command in the MATLAB base workspace at the
+command in the MATLAB base workspace, use the

 evalin command with the first argument

 the second argument command, for example,

 return to the MATLAB base workspace, use the

-The MATLAB Function Block Editor does not display the contents
+The MATLAB Function Block Editor does not display the contents of

 matrices that have more than two dimensions or more than

 For matrices that exceed these limits, the MATLAB Function Block Editor